Residential Real Estate Lawyers in St. Petersburg

 WE are here to work for you!
 At the Lopez Law Group, we pride ourselves on client satisfaction, and our client’s needs always come first.
 You can rest assured that we will work diligently on your behalf and make sure you are getting the best deal possible.

-Whether you need assistance with the sale or purchase of a home, or you are a landlord or tenant and want to make sure your rights are protected, we are here to assist.
+Whether you need assistance with the sale or purchase of a home, or you are a landlord or tenant and want to make sure your rights are protected, our St. Petersburg residential real estate attorneys are here to assist.
 Give us a call at (727) 933-0015.
-Our consultations are free, and we can speak with you about the matter and give our honest opinion about whether or not we can help.
+We can speak with you about the matter and give our honest opinion about whether or not we can help.

 The real estate market is never something to gamble with.
 Let us help bring you peace of mind that the process is done right.
 Contact us today for a consultation and a plan that suits you best.